R2R-Micro/Fire_Safety_L-T_Project/README.md

+Project Aim: Industrial Fire Safety System
-Problem Statement:  Industrial Fire Safety System - Develop a prototype system which can generate and evacuate the workers under fire accident.
+Problem Statement: Develop a prototype system which can generate and evacuate the workers under fire accident.

 Scope of the Solution:
 The scope of this prototype solution is to develop an integrated industrial fire safety system capable of: